auth0/docs/articles/mfa/guides/mfa-api/authenticating.md

 ## 4. Challenge the user with MFA

 If the user is already enrolled in MFA, you need to challenge the user with one existing factor.
 Use the `authenticator_id` returned by the `/mfa/authenticators` endpoint when calling the `/mfa/challenge` endpoint.

 After the challenge is completed, call `/oauth/token` again to finalize the authentication flow and get the authentication tokens.

+The documents linked below explain how to implement this flow depending on the authentication factor:

 - [Challenging with SMS](/mfa/guides/mfa-api/sms#challenging-with-sms).
 - [Challenging with OTP](/mfa/guides/mfa-api/otp#challenging-with-otp).